evihuijben/mood_challenge/readme.md

+---

+# Repository MOOD Challenge - team TUe_IMAGe

+This page contains the code to reproduce the submission of team TUe_IMAGe for the [MICCAI Medical Out-of-Distribution (MOOD) Challenge 2023](http://medicalood.dkfz.de/web/).

+This repository is based on [github.com/MIC-DKFZ/mood](https://github.com/MIC-DKFZ/mood), provided by the organizes of the challenge.

 _Copyright © German Cancer Research Center (DKFZ), Division of Medical Image Computing (MIC).
 Please make sure that your usage of this code is in compliance with the code license:_
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/MIC-DKFZ/basic_unet_example/blob/master/LICENSE)

----

-# MOOD 2020 - Repository

-This repo has the supplementary code for the _Medical Out-of-Distribution Analysis Challenge_ at MICCAI 2020.

-Also checkout our [Website](http://medicalood.dkfz.de/web/) and [Submission Platform](https://www.synapse.org/mood).

 ### Requirements

-Please install and use docker for submission: <https://www.docker.com/get-started>

-For GPU support you may need to install the NVIDIA Container Toolkit: <https://github.com/NVIDIA/nvidia-docker>

 Install python requirements: